reactioncommerce/reaction-development-platform/README.md

+# NOTE: THIS PROJECT IS DEPRECATED

+**No further work is being done to maintain or improve this project**

+You should use the [Reaction CLI](https://github.com/reactioncommerce/cli) to start working with the project

+Consult the []

 ## Overview

 Reaction Platform is a customizable, real-time, reactive commerce solution.
 This repository is the quickest way to get started with the [Reaction API][10] and its supporting services in a local development environment.